By Sorsa Editorial

 PathMathMonthly cost

-Official X API (3 competitors at 10K each)30,000 × $0.005~$150
+Official X API, 3 competitors at 10K each30,000 reads at $0.005~$150

-Sorsa Starter plan (10K req/mo, ~200K mentions)flat $49$49
+Sorsa Starter (10K requests, ~200K mentions)flat$49

-Sorsa Pro plan (100K req/mo, ~2M mentions)flat $199$199
+Sorsa Pro (100K requests, ~2M mentions)flat$199

 Common pitfalls

 Not persisting state across restarts.
 Real-time monitors crash.
-If yours restarts without remembering its checkpoint, it either reprocesses old mentions (duplicate alerts) or skips the gap (missed mentions).
+If yours restarts without its checkpoint, it either reprocesses old mentions (duplicate alerts) or skips the gap (missed mentions).
 Store the last seen ID somewhere durable.

 FAQ

-Does Twitter have a mentions API?
+Does Twitter (X) have a mentions API?

 Can I track Twitter mentions without an @ tag?

-What's the rate limit on the Twitter mentions API?
+What is the rate limit on the Twitter mentions API?

 How far back can I pull Twitter mentions?